 UW Speech & Hearing Clinic is closed for in-clinic appointments until further notice*.
 Telepractice options are available (updated January 1, 2021).
 Essential audiology services are being provided in person by appointment only.
 No walk in appointments are available.

-In response to the current novel coronavirus/COVID-19 outbreak and the risk it poses to our most vulnerable populations, the UW Speech & Hearing Clinic will be closed until June 22nd.
-All speech, language, and audiology appointments will be postponed until after June 22nd.
-Our audiologists will continue to provide essential hearing aid repair services once Governor Inslee's "Stay at Home" directive is lifted, but you need to call first to arrange for a time to drop off your hearing aid.
-We will not be able to see walk-in patients at this time.
+In response to the current novel coronavirus/COVID-19 outbreak and the risk it poses to the community, and especially our most vulnerable populations, the UW Speech & Hearing Clinic will be closed until further notice.
+All in-clinic speech and language, and audiology* appointments will be postponed until further notice.